woooowoooo/woooobot/README.md

 ### Responding
 When the responding phase begins, the bot will post the prompt in the prompts channel.
+If the prompt has a specified author in `roundConfig.json`, the bot will post that field verbatim.
+Therefore, tf you want to ping the author, set `author` in `roundConfig.json` to `<@SNOWFLAKE>` where `SNOWFLAKE` is replaced with the author's Discord snowflake.
+If there is an example response, it will be posted as well.
+If there are technicals and/or twists, their titles and descriptions will be posted as well.

 #### Technicals
 A "technical" is a rule that must be followed when responding to a prompt.